 Neurogenetics Group

-Our group aims to identifying and characterise the role of genes in human brain diseases, such as multiple sclerosis and motor neuron disease.
+Our group aims to identify and characterise the role of genes in human brain diseases, such as multiple sclerosis and motor neurone disease.
 We want to improve understanding of the underlying mechanisms that may one day translate into new medicines.

 Research interests